Soft Summer Celebrities: Red Carpet Looks, Makeup, and More

 Cheap clothes are always unethical

-This might be a hot take, however, we believe that fashion should not be cheap.
-Low-cost clothing are always made in factories that operate with razor-thin margins, which risk the health and safety of their workers.
+This may sound bold, but fashion isn’t meant to be cheap.
+Low-cost clothing is always made in factories that operate with razor-thin margins, which risk the health and safety of their workers.
 In other words, a cheap price tag always hides unethical practices.

 With stylish and inclusive apparel, BloomChic was founded in 2021 in Los Angeles, California.
 At its infancy, the brand featured sizes 12 through 22.
 However, a private equity firm, L Catterton, kickstarted a new chapter in BloomChic’s growth in 2022, due to which it started offering sizes up to 30.